iCliniq Logo

 Surgical Management:

-• Vertebroplasty - This procedure is done either under general or local anesthesia.
-It takes upto two hours for the procedure.
-With X-ray guidance, acrylic bone cement is injected with the help of a needle into the affected vertebra.
-This cement stabilizes the fractured vertebra as it hardens.
-As the fractured components stabilize, the patient experiences an improvement of pain.
+• Vertebroplasty—This procedure is done either under general or local anesthesia and takes up to two hours.
+With X-ray guidance, acrylic bone cement is injected with a needle into the affected vertebra.
+As it hardens, this cement stabilizes the fractured vertebra.
+As the fractured components stabilize, the patient experiences an improvement in pain.

 • Kyphoplasty - This procedure is similar to vertebroplasty except that a balloon is introduced into the vertebrae through a hollow needle to create space between the collapsed vertebrae, and then cement is placed.

-Both are minimally invasive procedures that are only preferred after conservative management methods have failed to show results.
-You can go home the same day or stay in observation for that night and leave.
-You can carry on your daily activities and strictly limit strenuous physical activities.
+Both are minimally invasive procedures, only preferred after conservative management methods have failed to show results.
+Individuals can go home the same day or stay in observation for that night and leave.
+They can carry on their daily activities and strictly limit strenuous physical activities.

 How Can Compression Fractures Be Prevented?